nnoel2626/e15/independent-study/README.md

     "php artisan make:provider ContactFormServiceProvider.php"
 ```

-+ Note that the service provider class that you just created, is inside the provider folder of the "host" project.
++ Note that the service provider class that you just created is inside the provider folder of the "host" project.
 You need to copy the file from the service provider folder and paste it inside the "src" folder.
 Make sure that you namespace the ContactFormServiceProvider class file correctly so that Composer can access it during the autoload process.
 Also, you should register this new root namespace by adding this code below in the autoload section in your composer.json file.

 ```PHP
       "autoload": {